SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 If the character's *Quickness* value is higher than 2, the character adds one die to the roll.

-The penetration of an unarmed melee attack is 0, and the range is 1 meter.
+The piercing of an unarmed melee attack is 0, and the range is 1 meter.

 #### Evasion